de-escalation strategies

 18 Effective De-Escalation Strategies For Defusing Meltdowns

-What’s inside this article: An overview of the escalation cycle, how the brain functions during different emotional states, and evidence-based de-escalation strategies that are used in non-violent crisis intervention to defuse meltdowns and outbursts.
+What’s inside this article: An overview of the escalation cycle, how the brain functions during different emotional states, and evidence-based, supportive de-escalation strategies that are used in non-violent crisis intervention to compassionately help your child during meltdowns and outbursts.

 As a parent, it’s important to know some safe and helpful de-escalation strategies for meltdowns.